Algorithms for Massive Data -- Lecture Notes: Estimating (counting distinct elements)

 A first naive solution to the count-distinct problem is to keep a bitvector $B[1,n]$ of $n$ bits, initialized with all 0's.
 Then it is sufficient to set $B[x_i] = 1$ for each element $x_i$ of the stream.
 Finally, we count the number of 1's in the bitvector.
 If $n$ is very large (like in typical applications), this solution uses too much space.
 A second solution could be to store the stream elements in a self-balancing binary search tree or in a hash table with dynamic re-allocation.
 This solution uses $O(d\log n)$ bits of space, which could still be too much if the number $d$ of distinct elements is very large.
-In the next sections we will see how to compute an approximate answer within \emph{logarithmic} space.
-We first discuss an idealized algorithm, which however assumes a uniform hash function and thus cannot actually be implemented in small space.
-Then, we study a practical variant (bottom-k) which only requires pairwise-independent hash functions and can thus be implemented in truly logarithmic space.